University Accessibility Procedures

 Who does this step?
 The employee who needs accommodations.

 What do I do?
 Start by filling out the Accommodation Request Form.
-You may also let your supervisor know you've begun the accommodations process with HR.
+You may also let your supervisor know you have begun the accommodations process with HR.
 You may be asked to have your provider fill out the Medical Information Form.
-When your provider has filled it out, please email it to the Access and Equity team.
-If you would like to make your request verbally, or would prefer to go over your request over the phone, please call Access and Equity Specialist, Heather Swanson, ATACP, at 907-450-8232
+When your provider has filled out this form, please email it to ua-ada@alaska.edu.
+If you have questions about the process or would like to speak with someone, please contact us at ua-ada@alaska.edu.

-Remember: Though the ADA requires that your requests for reasonable workplace accommodations be honored whether or not they are presented in writing, we strongly suggest filling out a form in order to create a record of negotiations for future reference or in case of conflict.
+Remember: Though the ADA requires that your requests for reasonable workplace accommodations be honored whether or not they are presented in writing, we strongly suggest filling out an Accommodation Request Form in order to create a record for future reference.

 Who does this step?
 The supervisor who received an accommodation request OR the employee who has requested accommodations.

 What do I do?
-After receiving the Accommodation Request form, review the request and initiate the Interactive Process with your employee or supervisor to determine what accommodations you may be able to provide.
-This is the perfect time to involve the ADA Accessibility Team, who will help facilitate the process, and support both you and the employee throughout.
+After UA HR receives the Accommodation Request form, the Leave and Accommodation Specialist will review the request and initiate the Interactive Process with the employee and supervisor to determine what accommodations may be provided.
+This is the perfect time for the employee and the supervisor to have a discussion regarding the process before meeting with the Leave and Accommodation Specialist so everyone is aware of the request.

-Remember: Supervisors and employers are obligated to honor a request for reasonable accommodations, even if an employee does not submit the request in writing.
-This might mean that supervisors step up to write a memo to submit that summarizes all the accommodations that were verbally requested to submit to the employee for review and approval.
+Remember: Supervisors and UA HR are obligated to honor a request for reasonable accommodations, even if an employee does not submit the request in writing.
 Employees may also use “plain language” to request an accommodation, and are not required to mention the ADA or use the phrase “reasonable accommodation.”

 Who does this step?
 Both the requesting employee and receiving supervisor.

 What do we do?
-With guidelines of the Interactive Process in mind, determine if there are reasonable accommodations that would allow the employee to fulfill the essential functions of the job.
+With guidelines of the Interactive Process in mind, determine if there are reasonable accommodations that would allow the employee to fulfill the essential functions of their job.
 Both the supervisor and employee are encouraged to introduce ideas to accommodate the employee’s needs.
-The ADA Accessibility Team will also provide ideas, facilitate the conversation, and make a final determination on which accommodations will be granted.
+The Leave and Accommodation Specialist will also provide ideas, facilitate the conversation, and make a final determination on which accommodations will be granted.

 Who does this step?
 The receiving supervisor.

 What do I do?
-Submit all completed forms, including the Record of Action form, the Accessibility Request form (if submitted), and any supporting information to the ADA Accessibility Team for storage in a confidential file separate from other employee information.
+Any supporting information should be submitted to ua-ada@alaska.edu for storage in a confidential file separate from other employee information.

 Remember: There are important confidentiality rules around medical information and disability disclosure that are designed to help protect employee privacy in the workplace.
-A disabled employee’s coworkers are not entitled to know why they receive accommodations.
-You may only give other managers and supervisors an employee’s disability information on a need-to-know basis.
+Managers and supervisors can ask an employee for their accommodation information only on a need-to-know basis.
+Information should not be shared with anyone else.

 Who does this step?
 Both the supervisor and the employee.

 Remember: Communication is integral to making the interactive process work.
 If an employee has new or emerging needs, they should communicate that to their supervisor.
-If a supervisor notices that an accommodation is no longer working well for an employee, they should communicate that to see if there’s another accommodation that could work better.
+If a supervisor notices that an accommodation is no longer working well for an employee, they should communicate that and revisit the accommodation.
+Accommodations may be reviewed as they are temporary to assist both the university and the employee.

 Workplace Accommodation Procedures for Student Employees